 Our history at NCC

 NCC has a rich history dating back to 1875.
-Through continuous innovation and skills development, NCC has evolved and taken on increasingly larger and more complex projects.
-Today, we continue to develop projects, processes, and expertise, and are well-equipped to realize our customers' visions in an ever-changing world.
+Through continuous innovation and competence development, NCC has evolved and taken on increasingly larger and more complex projects.
+Today, we continue to develop projects, processes, and expertise, and are well positioned to realize our customers' visions in an ever-changing world.

 NCC is a leading construction company in the Nordic region with a history shaped by several companies that have merged and developed into a whole.
 It begins as early as 1875 when Nya Asfalt AB – one of the companies forming the foundation of NCC – brings asphalt to Sweden to modernize the roads in rapidly growing cities due to industrialization.
-This marks the beginning of a journey that not only shapes Sweden's infrastructure but also becomes part of societal development in the Nordics.
+This marks the beginning of a journey that not only shapes Sweden's infrastructure but also becomes part of the development of society in the Nordic region.

 During the first half of the 20th century, our business is characterized by roads and other infrastructure, as well as public buildings and housing.